 Liam Daly Heritage Award

-For his commitment to Irish traditional music and Irish culture, the United Irish Societies of Montreal is pleased to present the 2018 Liam Daly Heritage Award to Alan Jones.
+For their contributions and dedication to Montreal’s Irish community, the United Irish Societies of Montreal is pleased to present Solstice as the recipient of the 2020 Liam Daly Heritage Award.

 About Liam Daly